spencercolman/elite-qualifier-/readme.md

 ## Background

-I made this for my elite qualifier project!
+I made this for my elite qualifier project.

 ## Install